billhefty/docker-magento/README.md

 cd $_

 # Run this automated one-liner from the directory you want to install your project.
-curl -s https://raw.githubusercontent.com/markshust/docker-magento/master/lib/onelinesetup | bash -s -- magento.test 2.4.6 community
+curl -s https://raw.githubusercontent.com/markshust/docker-magento/master/lib/onelinesetup | bash -s -- magento.local 2.4.6 community
 ```

-The `magento.test` above defines the hostname to use, and the `2.4.6` defines the Magento version to install.
+The `magento.local` above defines the hostname to use, and the `2.4.6` defines the Magento version to install.
 Note that since we need a write to `/etc/hosts` for DNS resolution, you will be prompted for your system password during setup.

-After the one-liner above completes running, you should be able to access your site at `https://magento.test`.
+After the one-liner above completes running, you should be able to access your site at `https://magento.local`.

 #### Install sample data